pydio/pydio-doc-admin-guide/3_identity_management/4_users_teams_visibility.md

 These policies are using the same approach as security policies, with a "Deny By Default" behavior and a possible set of rules that can be applied to any resources, with users, roles or groups as "Subjects".

-Concretely, this means that when a user creates a shared user in her Address Book, she can defines how this new object will be "seen" by other people, and eventually let other people edit this object as well.
+Concretely, this means that when a user creates a shared user in her Address Book, she can defines how this new object will be "seen" by other people, and optionnaly let other people edit this object as well.

 ### Rules Examples

 Users resources are protected by these rules.
-For example, when the Administrator creates a user, the defaults rules are applied :
+For instance, when the Administrator creates a user, depending on the profile of the newly created user, one of these default rules is applied:

 | Resource  | Subject          | Action | Effect | Comment                                         |
 | --------- | ---------------- | ------ | ------ | ----------------------------------------------- |